 Lack of coating does not mean lower quality.
 There are several colored and textured options for uncoated printing papers.
 This choice is well suited for applications where the paper will be written on, like letterheads, or for any projects where a natural look is desired.
 Booklets like the one shown below, have no coating.

 The coating process fills the base paper pores, which alters its printing qualities and ink absorption levels.
-As a result, coated paper feels smoother and looks shinier.
+As a result, coated printing paper feels smoother and looks shinier.
 Paper coating substances include China Clay, Calcium Carbonate, Kaolinite, Pigment, Adhesive, and Bentonite.
 It is classified as light, medium, or high coated.
 And art paper, which is the highest in quality and commonly used in advertising projects.
 This paper can be matte or glossy and produces outstanding color results.
 It’s typically used for brochures, catalogs, menus, among others.
 Here’s an example:

 Gloss/High Gloss UV Paper

 Gloss/High Gloss UV coating consists of applying a varnish to standard printing product and then sealing it with UV light.
 As a result, the colors are enhanced and the product looks glossy.
-Additionally, it makes the paper more resistant to any external element which may damage the ink or quality.
+Additionally, it makes the gloss paper more resistant to any external element which may damage the ink or quality.
 After applying the gloss UV coating, it would be hard to write on the paper or edit it in any way, so it is suitable for products that will not require further alterations.

 You can also choose to coat the paper on one side only, so it is possible to write customer details or any additional information on the back (like a postcard).